kayvee29/houseMartell/README.rst

+*To run the application on the server*

-*Set the Flask main.py path to initiate Flask Run*
+1. Set the Flask main.py path to initiate Flask Run

-1. export FLASK_APP=sample.py
+    export FLASK_APP=sample.py

-*Run the application with the command:*
+2. Run the application with the command:

-2. flask run
+    flask run

 *To run the application on Docker container:*